 How to Use Fibonacci Retracements?

-Fibonacci retracements are one of many Fibonacci-based tools that analysts can use to decide on the best time to buy or sell currencies.
+Fibonacci retracement strategy is one of many Fibonacci-based tools that analysts can use to decide on the best time to buy or sell currencies.

 4. Moving Average Convergence Divergence (MACD)

-The moving average convergence divergence (MACD or MSC-D) is a trend-following and trend-confirming indicator that analyzes a currency pair’s exponential moving averages (EMAs).
+What is MACD?
+The moving average convergence divergence (MACD strategies or MSC-D) is a trend-following and trend-confirming indicator that analyzes a currency pair’s exponential moving averages (EMAs).
 Investors also use this when buying and selling other stocks, securities, and commodities.

-You can calculate the MACD indicator by subtracting the 26-period EMA from the 12-period EMA of the currencies you’re tracking.
+You can calculate the MACD values by subtracting the 26-period EMA from the 12-period EMA of the currencies you’re tracking.

 How Does MACD Work?